Mrjaggu/Recommendation_problem/README.md

 <br>
 ### Collaborative Based Recommendation System:
 #### User-Based Collaborative Filtering
-Here we find lookalike customers (based on similarity) and offer products which the first customer’s look-alike has chosen in the past.
+- Here we find lookalike customers (based on similarity) and offer products which the first customer’s look-alike has chosen in the past.
 This algorithm is very effective but takes a lot of time and resources.
 It requires compute every customer pair information which takes time.
-Therefore, for big base platforms, this algorithm is hard to implement without a very strong parallelizable system.
+Therefore, for big base platforms, this algorithm is hard to implement without a very strong parallelizable system.<br>
-Build a matrix of things each user bought viewed rated compute similarity scores between users find users similar to you
+- Build a matrix of things each user bought viewed rated<br>
+- compute similarity scores between users<br>
+- find users similar to you<br>
-Recommend stuff they bought/viewed/rated that you haven’t yet Problems
+- Recommend stuff they bought/viewed/rated that you haven’t yet<br>
+#### Problems<br>
-People taste change
+- People taste change<br>
-They are usually many more people than things
+- They are usually many more people than things<br>
-People do bad things
+- People do bad things
 <br>
 #### Item Based Collaborative Filtering
 It is quite similar to the previous algorithm, but instead of finding customers look-alike, we try finding items look alike.
 Once we have items look-alike matrix, we can easily recommend alike items to customers who have purchased an item from the store.
 This algorithm is far less resource consuming than user-user collaborative filtering.